solliancenet/azure-synapse-analytics-workshop-300/day-01/lab01-data-integration-part-1.md

 For both of the load operations above, we inserted data into the heap table.
 What if we inserted into the clustered columnstore table instead?
 Is there really a performance difference?
 Let's find out!

 1. In the query window, replace the script with the following to load data into the clustered columnstore `Sale` table using the COPY statement.
-Be sure to replace `<PrimaryStorage>` with the default storage account name for your workspace (replace `SUFFIX` with your **student ID**):
+Connect to `SQLPool01` if it is not selected.
+Be sure to replace `<PrimaryStorage>` with the default storage account name for your workspace (replace `SUFFIX` with your **student ID**) and DO NOT RUN this query:

     ```sql
     -- Replace <PrimaryStorage> with the workspace default storage account name and replace SUFFIX with your student ID.